Boobs and a Homeless Guy. Mystical!

 Mystic: Bucolic seaside town with a rich whaling and fishing past.

-Mystic: Regionally renown aquarium and curio shopping.
+Mystic: Regionally renowned aquarium and curio shopping.

 Mystic: Incredible historic seaport museum, unmatched in size and quality perhaps anywhere.